retypeapp/action-build/README.md

     path: ${{ steps.build1.outputs.retype-output-root }}
 ```

-## Pushing back to GitHub Pages
+## Publishing to GitHub Pages

-By using the Retype [retypeapp/action-github-pages](https://github.com/retypeapp/action-github-pages) action, the workflow can publish the freshly built website to a `branch` or `directory` or even a make a Pull Request.
+By using the Retype [retypeapp/action-github-pages](https://github.com/retypeapp/action-github-pages) action, the workflow can publish the output to a branch, or directory, or even a make a Pull Request.
 The website can then be hosted using [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/getting-started-with-github-pages).

-The snippet below illustrates how to add GitHub Pages publishing support to a Retype Build workflow:
+The following sample demonstrates configuring the Retype `action-github-pages` action to publish to GitHub Pages:

 ```yaml
 - uses: retypeapp/action-build